canonical/operator/docs/howto/manage-logs.md

     def _on_config_changed(self, _):
         current = self.config["thing"]
         if current not in self._stored.things:
-            # Note the use of the logger here
+            # Note the use of the logger here:
             logger.debug("found a new thing: %r", current)
             self._stored.things.append(current)
 ```

 > See more:
 > - [`logging`](https://docs.python.org/3/library/logging.html), [`logging.getLogger()`](https://docs.python.org/3/library/logging.html#logging.getLogger)